 Any company desiring to be a Postal Qualified Wholesaler must submit a letter of request to the following address:

-DIRECTOR OF INTERNATIONAL SALES
+DIRECTOR OF SPECIALIZED SALES

 US POSTAL SERVICE

 PATERSON NJ 07510-9998

 The letter must demonstrate how a company meets the criteria listed in 613.2.
 The company must certify that it is not disqualified from being a Postal Qualified Wholesaler under the guidelines listed in 613.3 and state that it agrees to all of the terms and conditions of the Postal Qualified Wholesaler Program.
 The Postal Service will make the final determination of who shall be a Postal Qualified Wholesaler.

 - Must have a minimum of one year of experience as an international or domestic mail consolidator, presorter, or letter shop.